ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

    rc 3 1800
    rc 2 1400

-Other SITL vicon settings are hel in SIM_VICON_ parameters:
+Other SITL vicon settings are hel in SIM_VICON_xx parameters:

 ::